-- Click on to the top layer - Go to the bottom of the Layer Palette and click on New Layer - Right click on the top layer and go down to Merge Visible - Whilst clicking on Merge Visible hold down on the Alt key at the same time. - The whole of the image including the layers will appear in the New Layer.
+- Click on to the top layer - Go to the bottom of the Layer Palette and click on New Layer - Go to Layer and down to Merge Visible - Click on Merge Visible but whilst holding your click on the mouse press down on the Alt key. - Still holding Alt key let go of your mouse click on the Merge Visible - The whole of the image including the layers will appear in the New Layer.